Soft tissue surgery (other than spaying and neutering) that can be undertaken at the surgery according to your pets ailments include:

 The removal of a diseased or neoplastic (cancerous) kidney where the presence of one normally functioning kidney is proven.

-This procedure is undertaken when after various diagnostic tests, a foreign body, neoplasia or obstruction of unknown origin needs to be removed from the abdomen.
+This procedure is undertaken when after various diagnostic tests, it is necessary to take diagnostic samples from organs.

 ANAL SAC REMOVAL